-Risk culture is a term describing an institution's norms, attitudes and behaviours related to risk awareness, risk taking and risk management.
+Risk culture refers to HSBC's norms, attitudes and behaviours related to risk awareness, risk taking and risk management.
 Risk culture is critical as it permeates everything that we do; an effective risk culture is one that enables and rewards individuals and groups for taking the right risks in an informed manner.